-I'm a follower of Christ, wife, mother, published wedding photographer, sweet tea enthusiast and I adore all things weddings.
+I’m a follower of Christ, wife to Trevor, mama, published wedding photographer, and sweet tea enthusiast who adores capturing love stories.
+I love photographing throughout Biloxi, MS and New Orleans, LA for weddings.

-In my career, I've photographed everything from precious newborns to a past United States President, but my passion and focus has been for the wedding industry for over the past 10 years.
-I truly love this calling and feel blessed each day!
+Throughout my career, I have photographed everything from precious newborns to a United States President, but weddings have been my passion and focus for over 10 years.
+I truly love this calling and feel so grateful to do what I do each day.

 Hey!